chakkyy/frontend-10exercises-challenge/README.md

 ## 📄 License

-This project is part of a take-home challenge for Fever's Frontend Engineer position.
+This project is part of a take-home challenge for a Frontend Engineer position.